 A typical scenario might be when an ailing spouse requires ongoing, long-term care.
 There may be no one else available to step into the caretaker role other than the remaining, healthy spouse.
 Other examples might be when children have to care for an aging parent, or when parents have to care for a child who has become permanently disabled.
 We’re not talking here about just bringing them lunch in bed.
 We’re talking about hands-on care of their bodily needs and functions, entertaining them, transporting them, and maybe even supporting them financially.

 You may feel overwhelmed and no longer able to cope with that role no matter how much you are concerned about your charge?
-You might find yourself becoming resentful, angry, bitter, impatient, irritable, stressed out, etc. This can lead to negative behaviors toward your dependent such as yelling, ignoring, pushing, or worse.
+You might find yourself becoming resentful, angry, bitter, impatient, irritable, and stressed out.
+This can lead to negative behaviors toward your dependent such as yelling, ignoring, pushing, or worse.
 After that, you may feel guilty as he/she did not choose to require caretaking and is helpless to help you.
 Cyclical emotions such as these can spiral you into depression which renders you less capable of being an effective caretaker.

 To the outside world, sympathy and attention usually goes to the sickly or helpless one.
 People rarely have much left for the caretakers, or even think of them as needing any.
 Yet caretakers burn out.
 Caretakers may become sick themselves simply from the job of caretaking.